Verlitale/texttovoice/readme.md

 ````
-Ubah voice bisa cek di file TYPE VOICE
+> Ubah voice bisa cek di file TYPE VOICE

-Untuk ubah text yang dibaca tinggal ubah di dalam file TEXT.txt
+> Untuk ubah text yang dibaca tinggal ubah di dalam file TEXT.txt

-dapetin SESSION ID :
+> Dapetin SESSION ID :
   Log in to the TikTok Web App
   Install the Cookie Editor extension for your browser.
   Open the extension and look for "sessionid"
   Copy it and paste it.

 Run :